vijaypepakayala27/Voice-Agent/README.md

 - python-dotenv
 - ngrok (for exposing local server to the internet)

-## Installation
+# Installation

-# Telnyx Setup
+## Telnyx Setup

 ## Log in to your Telnyx Account

 1. Go to the Telnyx Console.

-## Create a Connection
+## Create a Call Control Connection

-1. Navigate to "Connections" and create a new connection with the appropriate settings.
+1. Navigate to "[Connections](https://portal.telnyx.com/v2/index.html#/call-control/applications)" and create a new connection with the appropriate settings.

 ## Set Up a Webhook